KAT-Advanced-Medical/KAM/README.md

 + [Kellerkompanie](http://kellerkompanie.com/)

 ## Disclaimer from the Editor Tomcat

 - This isn’t a bug free or official Version of the KAT System
     - This Git is for Development use
     - Everybody can make Pull/Push request
     - There will be a lot of bugs at the moment
     - The rewrite will take its time
     - If you want to make suggestions feel free to write them into the Discord Server (link above) or write the suggestions in a DM to @Tomcat#9495
-    - You can look at the current state of suggestions on Trello: <a href="https://trello.com/b/G9ReF3C7/kat-features">Trello</a>
+    - You can look at the current state of suggestions on Trello: https://trello.com/b/G9ReF3C7/kat-features

 ## Core features